Japan in Human Geography

 Geographic conditions affect the development of agriculture in a country, and hence its cuisine.
 Food culture is affected by numerous aspects of physical geography, such as climate and topography.
 Participants will explore Japan’s food culture and its development in relation to Japan’s geography and that of surrounding countries.
 The lecture focuses especially on sushi and sashimi as examples.
 These dishes are by now global sensations that have become perhaps the best known of Japanese foods—and their histories and origins will bring a new appreciation to Japan.

+Japan Society programs are made possible by leadership support from Booth Ferris Foundation and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
 Education and Family Programs are generously supported by an anonymous donor; ORIX Corporation USA; Mitsubishi Corporation (Americas); public funds from the New York City Department of Cultural Affairs in partnership with the City Council; The Masako Mera and Koichi Mera, PhD Fund for Education and the Arts; The Norinchukin Foundation; and Friends of Education and Family Programs.

 - Saturday, October 28, 2023